sun-asterisk-research/docker-php/README.md

 Configuration via environment variables is supported.
 Environment variables prefixed with `PHP.` are set as PHP configurations.
-Environment variables prefixed with `PHP_FPM.` are set as configuration for the `www` pool (fpm and Caddy variants only).
+Environment variables prefixed with `PHP_FPM.` are set as configuration for the `www` pool (fpm and nginx variants only).
 For example:

 ```sh
 docker run --rm -it \